 Applications where teams need to control the sequence of an operating valves in a manual process include that are identified in a LOPA are:

-Using captive key systems to control manual valve operations
+Using valve interlocks (captive key systems) to control manual valve operations

 The most effective and simplistic solution for these complex scenarios lies on page 227 of the Initiating Events and Independent Protection Layers book, under the heading Captive Key.
-Captive key systems employ the use of locks that prevent the movement of valves and unique keys that will only be released in the desired valve sequence, preventing humans from operating valves in the incorrect sequence.
+Captive key systems, or valve interlocks, employ the use of locks that prevent the movement of valves and unique keys that will only be released in the desired valve sequence, preventing humans from operating valves in the incorrect sequence.

-Achieve risk reduction by implementing captive key systems
+Achieve risk reduction by implementing valve interlocking systems

-The CCPS Guidelines subcommittee recommends that a Probability of Failure on Demand factor of .01 be awarded for Captive Key being used to controlling sequences.
-This means that systems that implement captive key can be awarded two credits or decrease the probability of an accident by a factor of 100.
-Captive key systems are a commonly thought of as a simple solution because they are retrofitted to the current system and require no adjustments for valves or equipment.
+The CCPS Guidelines subcommittee recommends that a Probability of Failure on Demand factor of .01 be awarded for Captive Key (valve interlocks) being used to control sequences.
+This means that systems that implement captive keys can be awarded two credits or decrease the probability of an accident by a factor of 100.
+Captive key systems are commonly thought of as a simple solution because they are retrofitted to the current system and require no adjustments for valves or equipment.

 Download our whitepaper

-Find out more on achieving risk reduction by implementing captive key systems!
+Find out more about achieving risk reduction by implementing valve interlocking (captive key) systems!